LukeShortCloud/rootpages/markdown/file_systems.md

 * [global]
     * workgroup = Define a WORKGROUP name.
     * interfaces = Specify the interfaces to listen on.
     * hosts allow = Specify hosts allowed to access any of the shares.
-Wildcard IP addresses can be used by omitting different octects.
+Wildcard IP addresses can be used by omitting different octets.
 For example, "127." would be a wildcard for anything in the 127.0.0.0/8 range.

 Configuration - Share: